mynaparrot/plugNmeet-docs/docs/installation.md

 # Installation

+Using [docker](https://docs.docker.com/get-docker/) you can install plugNmeet into any platform.
 We've created an easy to install script which can be used to install all the necessary components in few minutes.
 Please check [plugNmeet-install](https://github.com/mynaparrot/plugNmeet-install) repo.

-## Requirements
+## Requirements (using automatic script)

 You'll need a clean **Ubuntu or Debian** server with a **public IP address**.
 If you have a firewall, the following ports must be
 opened: